ToniRib/sorting-suite/README.md

 ## Turing Module 1: Project 1 (Echo)

 ### Overview
-Provides a suite of algorithms and tests for three types of sorting:
+Provides a suite of algorithms and tests for four types of sorting:

 1. Bubble Sort